slatedocs/slate/source/index.html.md

 This endpoint creates a `categorization` task.
 In this task, one of our workers will view the attachment and choose a category for it according to the instruction.
 You may allow multiple categories to be chosen by setting `allow_multiple` to `true`.
 Example use cases are spam detection, copyright detection, product categorization, etc.

-This task involves a plaintext `instruction` about how to make the categorization, an `attachment` of what you'd like to categorize, an `attachment_type`, and finally a list of `categories`.
+This task involves a [markdown-enabled](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) `instruction` about how to make the categorization, an `attachment` of what you'd like to categorize, an `attachment_type`, and finally a list of `categories`.

 There is an optional `category_ids` parameter, which you can use to impose an id system over the categories.
 The format of this parameter should be a dictionary, where the keys are the ids (as strings), and then the values are the category values provided in `categories`.
 An example is: